ovinc/imgseries/README.md

 About
 =====

-Image analysis tools for image series, based on the following classes:
+Image inspection and analysis tools for image series, based on the following classes.

-- `ImgSeries`: general class for image series,
+*Representation of image sequences:*
+- `ImgSeries` (sequence stored in multiple files),
+- `ImgStack` (sequence stored in a stack, e.g. tiff or HDF5).
+Objects from these classes can also be generated with the `series()` and `stack()` methods, respectively;

+*Analysis of image sequences:*
 - `GreyLevel`: evolution of average gray level of selected zone(s),
-- `ContourTracking`: track objects by contour(s) detection.
+- `ContourTracking`: track objects by contour(s) detection,
+- `Front1D`: measure fronts propagating in one direction,
+- `Flicker`: analyze image flicker with reference zone(s).
+These classes act on `ImgSeries` or `ImgStack` objects.

 Install